veltzer/demos-bd-spark/exercises/scala/09_rdd_manipulation/exercise.md

 * filter it in various ways.
 * sample from it.

-Show that these operations do not take any time (rememember that RDDs are lazy...).
+Show that these operations do not take any time (remember that RDDs are lazy...).

 What is the type of each RDD that you create?